Scarlett Lee, DVM, Ph.D.

 Dr. Scarlett Lee was a Ph.D. student from 2017-2022.
 She is now working at the Center for Disease Control and Prevention.

 “Dissecting the neonatal CD4+ T cell response to

 Neva Watson, Ph.D.

 Dr. Neva Watson was a post-doctoral research associate with the Rudd lab from 2016-2021.
 She is currently working as an biology application specialist at MilliporeSigma.

 Her work focused on innate-like functions of neonatal CD8+ T cells.

 Dr. Kristel Yee Mon defended her thesis in July 2020.
 After leaving the lab, Kristel joined Dr. Julie Blander's lab as a post-doctoral research fellow at Weill Cornell Medical College

 Her thesis work focused on post-transcriptional genetic regulation of theneonatal and adult CD8 T cell response to infection

 Jocelyn Wang, Ph.D.

 Dr. Jocelyn Wang defended her thesis in November 2017.
-She is currently a post-doctoral research fellow with Dr. Mark Kaplan at Indiana University-Purdue University.
+She worked as a post-doctoral research fellow with Dr. Mark Kaplan at Indiana University-Purdue University.